Trivenidevarakonda/SCT_WD_2/README.md

 ---

-👩‍💻 Developed with ❤️ by Triveni (BTech CSE-IoT)
+👩‍💻 Developed by Triveni (BTech CSE-IoT)